Raja Ampat Regency incorporates around 600 islands off the north western tip of New Guinea, in Indonesia’s West Papua Province.

 The Raja Ampat Marine Park Entry Permit tag (or PIN) has been recently renamed the Tariff to Support Environmental Services in Raja Ampat and must be paid by every visitor to Raja Ampat.
 International visitors contribute IDR 1’000’000, Indonesian citizens and KITAP holders contribute IDR 500’000 , children under 12 years are free.
 The permit is valid for a year from the date of purchase

-Below a short description of the individual MPA’s in Raja Ampat.
+Below is a short description of the individual MPA’s in Raja Ampat.

 |Dampier Strait MPA See Map|